ZachOhara/Bukkit-Location-Manager/README.md

 # Bukkit Location Manager

 The Bukkit Location Manager is a plugin for a Bukkit server that adds a few useful tools for accessing and managing the locations of players on the server.
 It is last confirmed to work on Bukkit version 1.7.9-R2.
-A full list of commands is included below.
+A full list of commands that this plugin adds is included below.

 This plugin uses my Bukkit Common Library.
 The server *must* have that plugin installed for this plugin to work.
 The Bukkit Common Library can be downloaded from [GitHub](http://github.com/zachohara/bukkit-common)